 On some of the Costa Rica online forums, you’ll find expats complain all the time.
 They complain about

-- the Ticos (Costa Ricans),
+- Ticos (Costa Ricans),

-- about the roads,
+- The roads,

-- about the locals coming late,
+- Locals coming late,

 Make a commitment

-That starts by trying to learn the language and adapt to your new home country.
-Why move to another country if you are not looking for a new lifestyle, an adventure, a better life?
-Just because it’s cheaper to live elsewhere or because the Costa Rica weather is so much better?
+It is not always easy to adjust to life in Costa Rica.
+But if you are committed to moving here, you must commit to your new environment.
+That starts with learning the language and adapting to your new home country.
+Why move to another country if you are not looking for a new lifestyle, an adventure, and a better life?
+Is it because living elsewhere is cheaper or the Costa Rica weather is much better?

 Don’t do this to yourself if you’re not 100% sure you want to make this work.
-And please, make sure your partner/spouse does so too.
+And please make sure your partner/spouse does so too.